white-label-loyalty/wll-react-sdk/native/README.md

 1.  **Open the source code and start editing!**

-    Open the `taskbox` directory in your code editor of choice and building your first component!
+    Open the `native` directory in your code editor of choice and building your first component!

 1.  **Browse your stories!**